 In today's globally connected world, there are countless sources of information that can be mined, correlated and leveraged by an organization.
 The open data movement provides organizations with the ability to access scientific, government and social research that could greatly enhance their operational and strategic effectiveness.
 Students in this course learn how to collect, gather, and interpret social influencers, as well as access and utilize numerous open and proprietary data sources.

-Information is stored, transmitted and represented in many different forms and file formats.
-In this course students evaluate and compare common technologies and standards that are used to encode and transmit information.
-Students gain hands-on experience selectively migrating and synchronizing data between different systems that can be utilized by a variety of different applications.
+Information is stored, transmitted, and represented in many different forms and file formats.
+In this course learners evaluate and compare common technologies and standards used to encode and transmit information.
+Learners gain hands-on experience selectively migrating and synchronizing data between different systems utilized by a variety of different applications.